Manila Cathedral School: History

-In 1997, the 10th MCS Directress & Principal, Sr. Maria Esperanza H. Seguban, O.P., started the tertiary level, thus making MCS as Manila Cathedral College.
+In 1997, the 10th MCS Directress & Principal, Maria Esperanza H. Seguban started the tertiary level, thus making MCS as Manila Cathedral College.
 However, in 2001, the School Board instead decided to concentrate on the Basic Education.

-After 21 years of administration, the Dominican Sisters returned MCS administration to the archdiocese under the supervision of the School Board Char Most Rev. Teodoro Bacani, Jr. D.D., Auxiliary Bishop of Manila.
+After 21 years of administration, the Dominican Sisters returned MCS administration to the archdiocese under the supervision of the School Board Chair Teodoro Bacani Jr., Auxiliary Bishop of Manila.
 In 2001, The Manila Cathedral College again became Manila Cathedral School.

-In 2002, Msgr.
-Claro Matt Garcia became the 12th School Director, Principal and Chaplain of McS.
+In 2002, Claro Matt Garcia became the 12th School Director, Principal and Chaplain of MCS.
 Under his tenure he renovated and modernized the Offices and Facilities of the school, such as the introduction of air-conditioned classrooms.
 He also expanded the scholarship program for poor children.
-To give full attention to the development of the school, he invited Dr. Jesusa Bulotano to be the school principal of the school - the first time since 1978 for the school to have a separate director and principal.
-The tenure of Msgr.
-Claro Matt Garcia saw the construction of several buildings; Some of the buildings include a better gymnasium, canteen and improved computer and science laboratories.
+To give full attention to the development of the school, he invited Jesusa Bulotano to be the school principal of the school - the first time since 1978 for the school to have a separate director and principal.
+The tenure of Claro Matt Garcia saw the construction of several buildings; some of the buildings include a better gymnasium, canteen and improved computer and science laboratories.

 In 2014, Manila Cathedral School became a member of the RCAMES North Manila Cluster School together with Espiritu Santo Parochial School, Holy Child Catholic School, St. Joseph School, San Rafael Parochial School, and San Pablo Apostol Learning Center.
-Rev. Fr.
-Nolan A. Que, Ph.D., the head of Curriculum and Instruction System of RCAMES was appointed as the cluster school Director and Fr.
-Nicanor A. Celiano Jr. as the cluster school Assistant Director.
+Nolan A. Que, the head of Curriculum and Instruction System of RCAMES was appointed as the cluster school Director and Nicanor A. Celiano Jr. as the cluster school Assistant Director.
 It was in his tenure that the school was granted the PAASCU Level 1 Accreditation.

 Directors and principals

+The Manila Cathedral School revised its administration due to the increasing population of Students.
+MCS halved the original responsibility of the principal to better manage the students.